 Can You Grow Houseplants Together in the Same Pot?

 Absolutely, multiple houseplants can be planted in one container.
 Think about it.
 In the garden, we regularly combine different plants together.
-If you’ve ever bought or received a basket of live plants for a gift, you will see that the florist combined several plants.
+If you’ve ever bought or received a basket of live plants for a gift, you will see that florists often combine several plants.